tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 W> ### Migration Woes
 W> It's always best to plan out your database in advance and avoid changing it.
 Making a population script means that you easily recreate your database if you find that you need to delete it and start again.
 W>
-W> If you find yourself completely stuck, it is sometimes just more straightforward to delete the database and recreate everything from scratch, rather than try and work out where the issue is arising coming from.
+W> If you find yourself completely stuck, it is sometimes just more straightforward to delete the database and recreate everything from scratch, rather than trying to work out where the issue is coming from.

 ### Category Page Workflow
-Now we need to figure out how to create a page for individual categories, so that we can then see the pages associated with a category.
+Now we need to figure out how to create a page for individual categories.
+This will allow us to then be able to see the pages associated with a category.
 To implement the category pages such that they can be accessed via `/rango/category/<category-name-slug>/`, we need to undertake the following steps.

 1. Import the `Page` model into `rango/views.py`.
 2. Create a new view in `rango/views.py` called `show_category()`.
 The `show_category()` view will take an additional parameter, `category_name_url`, which will store the encoded category name.